 In my experience, Plastiq does not put a $1 hold on your gift card when you add it to the system, so it is easy to use up the entire value of a gift card at once.

 UPDATE 7/5/2016: Two separate readers have reported that Plastiq had imposed a monthly limit on the number of gift cards they could use.
 Plastiq tells me that this limit is not universal.
-It is only in place in certain situations.
+This restriction is only in place in certain situations.

 How long does a payment take to be delivered?

-In my experience, ACH transfers take about a week to be delivered.
-Checks take about two weeks.
+In my experience, payments usually take about a week, but two weeks is not unusual.
 Keep in mind that the payee who receives the payment may take even longer to process the payment, so it is important to have payments sent well in advance of their due date.